PhoenixTales/wiki.gothicarchive.org/religion.md

 - some of the in-game spells have yellow color theme, which is linked with term `sun`: healing, light, transformation into animal
   - compare textures of runes and scrolls with matching textures of deity symbols `g1-final\data\Textures\Level\Tempel\256\OtWaMask...tga`
   - red: `fire`, blue: `water`, purple: `moon`, yellow: `sun`, green: doesn't correspond to symbol of any deity (these are psionic spells of the sect)
-- does not appear in the final release of the game, apparently replaced with _Innos_
+- does not appear in the final release of the game, mostly replaced with _Innos_
+  - final in-game texts mention spells mentioned above as belonging to either element of `fire` or `water` instead of the `sun`

 ## Innos, God Of Fire
 - `The god of light, truth and justice`